Cockatoo (Vic.)

 Health performance in Cockatoo is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Cockatoo faces significant health challenges according to AreaSearch's assessment.
+Cockatoo faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high across both younger and older age cohorts.
-Private health cover is very high at approximately 55% of the total population, which amounts to around 2,543 people.
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.9 and 9.5% of residents respectively.
-Conversely, 66.5% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is very high at approximately 55% of the total population (~2,543 people).
+The most common medical conditions are mental health issues impacting 10.9% of residents and asthma affecting 9.5%.
+66.5% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 13.8% of residents aged 65 and over, which totals 635 people, lower than the 15.1% in Greater Melbourne.
+The area has 13.0% of residents aged 65 and over (599 people), which is lower than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health